- About us

 The Australian Government is pleased to announce the opening of an Australian Visa Application Centre (AVAC) in Phnom Penh.
 The AVAC is located on the 10th floor, Phnom Penh Tower, Preah Monivong (St.93), Phnom Penh.
 From 11 March 2014, all applications for visas to Australia or applications for citizenship by descent should be lodged at the AVAC.
 Clients should attend in person in order to have their biometrics collected.
 Visa applications can take 4 weeks to process.
 For that reason we encourage you to lodge your visa application, with adequate supporting documentation, well in advance of your travel to avoid disappointment.
 More information is available here.

 Ambassador Alison Burrows

-The Australian Federal Police is here in Phnom Penh, working with the Cambodian National Police, to fight transnational crime.
+The Australian Federal Police here in Phnom Penh, works with the Cambodian National Police, to fight transnational crime.
 The Australian Defence Force runs a defence cooperation program with the Royal Cambodian Armed Forces which, for example, seeks to coordinate regional maritime surveillance.
-The Department of Immigration and Border Protection, also represented at the Embassy, works with the Cambodian Government to build their capacity on border management.
+The Department of Immigration and Border Protection, also represented at the Embassy, works with the Cambodian Government to help build its capacity on border management.